Semiconductor & AI Infrastructure Hub (HSAIH)

 The global AI industry, autonomous vehicles, medical devices, defense systems, and industrial automation all depend on a supply chain that has zero redundancy in the Western Hemisphere south of the US border.

 Legacy node chips (28–180nm) represent 70% of all semiconductors by volume.
 TSMC and Samsung are actively deprioritizing this segment.
-The gap is real, strategic, and growing.
+The gap is real, strategic, and growing dangerously.

 90%+ Geopolitical Concentration